Utility Cloud Glossary

 An asset configured to be a parent of another asset.
 When editing an asset, you can associate any other asset with that asset as its parent.
 Once configured, all child assets of a parent asset will show in a hierarchical view on the Asset Details of the parent asset and can be placed on a schematic associated with the parent asset.
 See: Child Asset; Schematic.

-An asset class type representing assets that are a single point in space.
+An asset class type that represents assets that are a single point in space.

-An asset class type representing assets that are an area set between points.
+An asset class type that represents assets that are an area set between points.

 A collection of all Google reports specified through work schedules.
 When completed the Google reports are sent to a print queue where you can print them from a collected PDF.